sparkflows/sparkflows-docs/docs/quick-start/6-build-dashboard.rst

 Build Dashboard
 ===================================

 On the left hand side of the Dashboard Designer, the list of workflows would show up.
-With each Workflow, the nodes inside the Workflow would be displayed.
+With each workflow, the nodes inside the workflow would be displayed.

 Nodes inside the workflow can be dragged and dropped onto the dashboard to make them part of the dashboard.